 Pigmented , thick or keloid scars could mar the appearance of an otherwise beautiful result if you are prone to them.

 |Scar is placed in an inconspicuous skin crease within the armpit.

 No visible ‘tell-tale’ scar on or around the breast.

-An option for those with brown or Asian skin which can form brown pigmented scars, or those with a history of thick or keloid scars.
+An option worthy of consideration for those with brown or Asian skin who may form brown pigmented scars, or those with a history of thick or keloid scars.

-(Please note that the same type scars could still result, the only difference being that they would be in the armpits rather than under or on the breasts).
+(Please note that the same type scars could still result, the only difference being that they would be hidden in the armpits rather than being more visible under or on the breasts).